To create and produce performances that deepen the understanding of the disability experience.

-In 1998 James completed his studies and graduated as valedictorian from Simon Fraser University with a Bachelor of Fine Arts in theatre.
-Shortly after, inspired by a commitment from long-time friend and theatre professional Bob Frazer, James founded Realwheels.
-Together, James and Bob set out to normalize disability by performing in a play that had nothing to do with James’ physicality.
-Not finding anything published that satisfied them, they invited Kevin Kerr to write a new play expressly for them.
-These three core artists proceeded to attract some of Vancouver’s finest theatre practitioners including Roy Surette and Sven Johansson, who collaborated on Realwheels’ first production Skydive.
+In 1998 James completed his studies and graduated as valedictorian from Simon Fraser University with a BFA in theatre.
+James founded Realwheels in 2003, and together with long-time friend / theatre professional Bob Frazer, they set out to change perceptions about disability by performing in a play that had nothing to do with James’ physicality.They invited Kevin Kerr to write a new play expressly for them, and these three core artists proceeded to attract some of Vancouver’s finest theatre practitioners including Roy Surette and Sven Johansson, all collaborating on Realwheels’ first production, Skydive.

 A huge national hit, Skydive today is regarded as an important and innovative contribution to disability arts, impacting perceptions and championing opportunities for artists with disabilities.

 We remain committed to creating and producing innovative professional work reflective of our values.
 We’re engaged in vital community projects, and we’re taking the lead on projects that increase equity of opportunity for persons with disabilities, locally and nationally.